r-pufky/docs/apps/gpg/ubuntu.md

 Configure GPG Agent
 -------------------
-This will configure the GPG agent on the ubuntu machine to provide certificates from the Yubikey.

 ### Import & Ultimate Trust Your Certificate
-This will set ultimate trust for the [GPG public][4] certificate you created when making your GPG key.
+This will set ultimate trust for the [GPG public][7] certificate you created when making your GPG key.

 ```bash